juandes/team-rocket-activations-app/README.md

 ![alt](screenshots/2.png)

 ## The article
-You can find the article explaining the project at
+You can find the article explaining the project at [Is a neural network better than Ash at detecting Team Rocket?
+If so, how?](https://juandes.com/neural-network-team-rocket/)

 ## Running the app
 To run the application, you need to host it in a local web server.